There are plenty of reasons why NordVPN is the VPN service by which others are measured.

 Similarly, while NordVPN's six simultaneous connections is one above the five-devices industry standard for VPNs, it’s really only enough to cover two people in the home if you’re protecting multiple devices.
 Where NordVPN truly shines, though, is as an invisible background protector.

 NordVPN boasts military-grade Advanced Encryption Standard (AES) 256-bit for data and impressive 4096-bit Diffie-Hellman (DH) key for channel encryption.
 This means you have an incredibly secure connection, which is made more attractive by a beta version of Threat Protection antimalware.
-For privacy peace of mind, NordVPN also has an industry-standard no-log policy, which has been independently audited.
+For privacy peace of mind, NordVPN also has an industry-standard no-log policy (meaning they don't track, collect or share what you do online), which has been independently audited.

 NordVPN user experience